 Change the author of a post

-You must have seen that in many blogs, the owner will publish their name though, in the beginning of the blog, it might have been stated that the blog is been written by someone else.
-This is done intentionally but they don't know that they can switch their attribution to another user/author without logging out their name/admin account and logging into the person's account.
+You must have seen that in many blogs, the owner will publish their name though, at the beginning of the blog, it might have been stated that the blog is been written by someone else.
+This is done intentionally, but they don't know that they can switch their attribution to another user/author without logging out their name/admin account and logging into the person's account.
 This means that the person who has written the blog for you has a user account on your blog.
 To change or switch on the user, from your post editor, you can navigate up to the top right corner where you will see a small box saying, Screen Options wherein you will find a hidden menu full of boxes that can be checked or unchecked.
-In this menu, you will see an option called Authors, wherein check the box next to that and then scroll down to the bottom of your screen to find new Author box which is there.
+In this menu, you will see an option called Authors, wherein check the box next to that and then scroll down to the bottom of your screen to find a new Author box which is there.
 Now, click the drop-down menu and select the author/user to whom the post belongs and then update your post.
 The post will then be published under the correct author attribution and will show their author bio at the bottom of the post if they have information to display.

 Distraction free writing